How To Improve Your Chance To Get Approved for a Loan

 Balance Your Income vs. Debt Ratio

 When you apply for a loan, lenders will ask for proof of your annual income and often a breakdown of your debt.
-Your debt-to-income ratio is the percentage of your monthly debt payments divided by your monthly income.
+Your debt-to-income ratio is a percentage calculated by taking of your monthly debt payments divided by your monthly income.